 The basic profile asks for your level of education, gender, DOB, ethnic background, citizenship, name of your high school, enrollment status, enrollment date, college, GPA, graduation date, major, degree, career goal, online study interest, military affiliation, whether you played sports, and your address (they accept PO Boxes).
 I created myself from 20 years ago (but with a Maryland address, rather than a New York one) to see what it would show me.

-By doing so, you're entered into their “You Deserve It!” $1,000 Scholarship.
+By doing so, you’re entered into their “No Essay Smart Owl Scholarship” that is worth $7,000.
 Every month, Scholarship Owl awards this scholarship to a US resident age 16+ and enrolled (or will be within 3 months) in a qualified high school, college or university in the United States.

 You don’t have to pay for a membership to see this list of scholarships.
 You can click on View T&C and it’ll take you to the website hosting the scholarship for more details.

-When you sign u,p you're automatically entered into the monthly $1,000 scholarship.
-Those who sign up for an account on ScholarshipOwl are entered for that month's drawing.
-It's more of a sweepstake than a scholarship though there's no entry fee.
+When you sign up you’re automatically entered into the monthly $7,000 scholarship.
+Those who sign up for an account on ScholarshipOwl are entered for that month’s drawing.
+It’s more of a sweepstake than a scholarship though there’s no entry fee.
 It is open to all US residents who are 16 years or older and enrolled in a qualifying high school or university within three months.